Leorevoir/R-Engine/docs/docs/advanced/events.md

 ## Event Lifecycle

-Events are cleared after all readers have processed them:
+Events are managed with a **double-buffer** system.
+This means events sent in a given frame are only available to be read in the **next frame**.

 ```
 Frame N:
-  System A sends event
+System A sends event E1
-  System B reads event
+System B sends event E2
-  System C reads event
-  Event cleared at end of frame
+...
+(Events E1 and E2 are stored in the "write" buffer for this frame)
+...
+EVENT_CLEANUP schedule runs
+Event buffers are swapped.
+The "write" buffer becomes the "read" buffer.

 Frame N+1:
-  Event no longer available
+System C reads events E1 and E2 from the "read" buffer.
+...
+EVENT_CLEANUP schedule runs
+The "read" buffer (containing E1, E2) is cleared, and buffers are swapped again.
 ```

 ## Common Event Patterns